cf-sewe/cplace-ops-kubernetes-on-hetzner-workshop/terraform/README.md

 Afterward, check the changed files back into the GIT repository.

-## Findings
+## Findings & TODO's

-- The hcloud load balancer can only communicate to the backend servers if the servers have a public IPv4 or they are in the same private network.
+- The hcloud load balancer can only communicate to the backend servers if the servers have a public IPv4 address. or they are in the same private network.
+  The original idea was to use IPv6-only nodes.
+  This would save some money and also brings a potential performance gain.
+- A larger MTU size (jumbo frames) of 9000 instead of the default 1500 would improve network performance and reduce system load.
+  However, Hetzner doesn't seem to support it.
 - If container download from gcr.io is blocked with HTTP 403 Forbidden, it means the IP of the server is (temporarily?) blocked.
   This can be a blocker for the bootstrapping procedure.

-- A larger MTU size (jumbo frames) of 9000 instead of the default 1500 would improve network performance and reduce system load.
-  However, Hetzner doesn't seem to support it.
+## Changes for Dedicated Servers

+- For hcloud servers we are using a volume for the data.
+  This is very slow, therefore we use the 2xNVMe for data with dedicated servers.
+  The OS will be installed on an *additionally ordered* small SSD.